 This report is meant to inform you about the quality of water and services we deliver to you each and every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-If you have questions about the quality of your drinking water or this report, please contact Tom Manolis, Water ter Supply and Treatment between 7 a.m. and 3:30 p.m., or the Utilities Administration Office at City Hall,
+If you have questions about the quality of your drinking water or this report, please contact Tom Manolis, Water between 7 a.m. and 3:30 p.m., or the Utilities Administration Office at City Hall,

-Superintendent at the Wa-
+Superintendent at the Water Supply and Treatment